Brooke Lynn Hytes

 Brooke Lynn Hytes is the stage name of Brock Edward Hayhoe (born March 10, 1986), a Canadian-American drag queen, ballet dancer, and television personality.
-After working as a dancer with Cape Town City Ballet and Les Ballets Trockadero de Monte Carlo, Brooke Lynn Hytes achieved international recognition for competing on the eleventh season of RuPaul's Drag Race; Brooke Lynn Hytes placed second, only to winner Yvie Oddly.
+After working as a dancer with Cape Town City Ballet and Les Ballets Trockadero de Monte Carlo, Brooke Lynn Hytes began to perform in drag, competing in several pageants, winning the Miss Continental title in 2014.
+Brooke Lynn Hytes achieved international recognition for competing on the eleventh season of RuPaul's Drag Race, where she finished as a runner-up to winner Yvie Oddly.
 Brooke Lynn Hytes is the first Canadian to compete in the series.
 Since 2020, Brooke Lynn Hytes has been a main judge on the spin-off series Canada's Drag Race, and is the first Drag Race contestant to become a full-time judge in the franchise.

 Early life

 Hayhoe was born on March 10, 1986, in Toronto.
 He attended high school at Etobicoke School of the Arts.
 When he was 15, he was accepted into the National Ballet School of Canada, where he trained for five years.
 As a student, he worked with the choreographers Jiri Kylian, Toer van Schayk, James Kudelka, and Rudi van Dantzig, who cast him as Death's Angel in a mounting of Four Last Songs.
 Hayhoe danced this role in Toronto and later in Cape Town.